Currently Available Units

 East Rogers Park is definitely not an isolated area of Chicago.
 Transportation options are plentiful.
 Of course, much of this culturally diverse community can be reached on foot or via a quick bicycle ride.
 Then again, there are those sweat-filled summer months, and the eye-drying, nose-running winter season where no one wants to be outside for too long—so, in cases of extreme weather, East Rogers Park gives commuters plenty of alternatives.

-There are two CTA elevated "El" trains that run up through East Rogers Park.
+There are two CTA elevated “El” trains that run up through East Rogers Park.
 The Red and Purple lines follow the same route all the way to Howard Street, passing Loyola, Morse, and Jarvis on the way.
-Getting to the Loop via the "El" will take you between 25-45 minutes, the later time accounting for the recent construction work along the tracks.
+Getting to the Loop via the “El”; will take you about half an hour.
 Another train option is the Metra.
 The Metra is a traditional, non-elevated train system that reaches into the further suburbs of Chicago.
 There is a Rogers Park station along the Union Pacific North Line.
 This train ride will only take about 20-30 minutes of listening to your iPod or reading a book before you hit downtown.